Radon exposure and health

 Radon is a naturally occurring radioactive gas, which has no smell, colour or taste.
 It comes from the radioactive decay of radium, which is present in small amounts in rocks and soil.
 Radon is chemically inert, so it can easily escape from the ground into the air where it can be inhaled.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has conducted a nationwide survey of radon in homes.
-The results showed that the average concentration of radon in Australian homes is low, and is about four times less than the worldwide average.
+The results showed that the average concentration of radon in Australian homes is low, and is about one quarter of the worldwide average.
 Consequently, there is little cause for concern that the health of the population is at undue risk from radon in homes.
 However this survey did find that approximately one in a thousand homes may have high levels of radon.
 Generally, homes that are well ventilated, made of timber or built on stumps have lower radon levels compared to homes on concrete slabs with brick walls.
 However, the only way to be certain of radon levels in your home is to get it tested.
 Radon monitors are available for purchase from APRANSA.

-ARPANSA recommends the following action levels:
+ARPANSA recommends the following reference levels:

 - 200 Bq m⁻³ for households